-The Sociaal Historisch Centrum voor Limburg (Centre for the Social History of Limburg) is an independent research facility connected to the Faculty of Arts and Social Sciences (FASoS) at Maastricht University.
-SHCL provides a research infrastructure for comparative regional history by giving access to historical sources, maintenance of a library collection, developing research, publication of a yearbook, and a dissertation series (in Dutch).
-The SHCL is housed in the beautifully restored former Franciscan Church at Sint-Pieterstraat 7, the premises of the State and Municipal Archives.
+The Centre for the Social History of Limburg (SHCL) is an independent heritage institution associated with the Faculty of Arts and Social Sciences (FASoS) at Maastricht University.
+The centre provides a research infrastructure for comparative regional history by providing access to historical sources, managing a library collection, and conducting research.
+The SHCL has been publishing a scientific yearbook since 1955 as well as a book series called the Maaslandse Monografieën since 1964 (both in Dutch).
+The centre is housed in the beautifully restored former Franciscan Church at Sint Pieterstraat 7, which also houses the Historisch Centrum Limburg (HCL).

 Since its foundation in 1949, the centre has stimulated and conducted research into the socio-economic history of the province of Limburg from the eighteenth century onwards.
 The research conducted by the SHCL focuses on a number of specific themes such as labor and business history, demographic history and the social history of the landscape.
 The position of Limburg as a border region serves as a focal point, with studies both on cross-border contacts and interactions, and on regional developments in a comparative perspective.
 In collaboration with FASoS, the director of the SHCL holds the chair of 'Comparative regional history, in particular that of Limburg and neighboring regions'.
 Since April of 2015, Prof. Angélique Janssens has been affiliated with SHCL and FASoS as a result of her endowed chair 'Historical demography, in particular with regard to Gender and Labour', funded by the Unger Van Brero fund.
 In addition, since September of 2019 Prof. Joep Leerssen has held holds the endowed chair for 'Limburg and Europe', which was established as a collaboration between SHCL and the research group 'Maastricht, Working on Europe' of the UM.